 A child’s journey to become a reader starts with them listening and sharing books.
 This is an invaluable way of showing that books are there to be enjoyed, as well as developing the children’s vocabulary.
 Through sharing books parents are modelling the reading process and showing children enjoyment and learning that can be found from reading.

-From Reception, pupils have a fortnightly school library visit and continue to take home books for sharing with their parents alongside their own reading book.
+From Reception, pupils have a weekly school library visit and continue to take home books for sharing with their parents alongside their own reading book.